 You bet.
 You can easily add a lemon cake mix to turn this into a lemon gooey butter cake.
 You can also add a red velvet cake mix or even make a pistachio ooey butter cake, too.

 This simple recipe is great because it uses a cake mix and is fast and simple to do.
-You’ll love being able to add in minimal ingredients to get that classic ooey gooey cake flavor and taste!
+You’ll love being able to add minimal ingredients to get that classic ooey gooey cake flavor and taste!

 If you make a different flavor, let me know!
 I love hearing about new creations and ideas.